Mass casualty incident: Treatment

 Once casualties have been triaged, they can be moved to appropriate treatment areas.
 Unless a patient is green-tagged and ambulatory, litter bearers will have to transport patients from the incident scene to safer treatment areas located nearby.
 These treatment areas must always be within walking distance, and will be staffed by appropriate numbers of properly certified medical personnel and support people.
 The litter bearers do not have to be advanced medical personnel; their role is to simply place casualties onto carrying devices and transport them to the appropriate treatment area.
 Casualties should be transported in order of treatment priority: red-tagged patients first, followed by yellow-tagged, then green-tagged, and finally black-tagged.

 Each colored triage category will have its own treatment area.
 Treatment areas are often defined by colored tarpaulins, flagging tape, signs, or tents.
 Upon arrival in the treatment area, the casualties are re-assessed and they are treated with the goal of stabilizing them until they can be transported to hospitals; transported to the morgue or medical examiner's office; or released.

-On-site morgue

-Some mass-casualty incidents require an on-site morgue, for several reasons: